Wall Sits Calories Burned Calculator

 Is wall sits good for weight loss?

-Wall Sits has a MET value of 3.5, which means it burns a moderate amount of calories.
-A 160-lb person burns about 254 calories per hour.
+Wall Sits has a selected MET value of 3.5, which means it burns a moderate amount of calories.
+A 160-lb person burns about 267 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular wall sits combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during wall sits?